jerskisnow/Suggestions/README.md

 # Suggestions

 Hi, first of all, thanks for viewing this page!
 Suggestions is a discord bot that handles community made suggestions.
 People in your discord server can use the `suggest` command to suggest their ideas, other people can vote up or down.
 People with the `MANAGE_MESSAGES` permission are allowed to Approve or Reject people their ideas.
 But there are also other features (see the feature list below) and a lot of upcoming features!
 This project will be actively updated!
+In order to see our todolist, check our [Trello](https://trello.com/b/3y6nWOdZ/suggestions)

 # Features
 ### Commands: